weithenglau/data_extractor/README.md

   brew install poppler
   ```

   Poppler is required for `pdf2image` to convert PDF files into images for OCR processing.

-3. **Install Tesserarct**:
+4. **Install Tesserarct**:
 For Windows, additional steps are needed to install Tessaract on their system.
 Refer to https://ironsoftware.com/csharp/ocr/blog/ocr-tools/install-tesseract/

+5. **Include <template_name>.json in the ground_truth folder**:
+Before running the application, please make sure you copy and paste the ground truth jsons for each template into the ground_truth folder.

-4. **Run the application**:
+6. **Run the application**:
   ```
- cd to app
+ cd app
- and run python main.py
+ python main.py
    ```

 This command starts the FastAPI server.
 Access the web interface at `http://127.0.0.1:8000`.